DigilentInc/vivado-library/ip/Pmods/PmodRTCC_v1_0/README.md

 The demo can be modified to only read the date and time by changing the SET_RTCC macro to 0 from 1.
 The date and time that the RTCC is set to can be changed by modifying the values that the elements of RTCC_TIME time are set to in the DemoInitialize function.
-By default, the RTCC is set to Friday 08/07/17 1:00:00 PM.
+By default, the RTCC is set to Tuesday 02/06/18 12:24:36 PM.